Cabo Home feels exposed almost immediately, particularly along the paths facing directly toward the Atlantic.

 Mist changes things again.

-The cliffs and sea begin appearing and disappearing in fragments, and the lighthouse areas feel more exposed once visibility shortens.
+The cliffs and sea begin appearing and disappearing in fragments, while the lighthouse areas feel more exposed once visibility shortens.
 Wind becomes more noticeable because the landscape itself retreats slightly behind the weather.

 The coastline still works in those conditions, just differently.